PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data: Methods

 \section{Methods}

-We propose two PCA-based measures of outlyingness: \textit{PCA leverage} and \textit{PCA robust distance}.
-We develop thresholding rules to label outliers using either measure.
-For both measures, we begin by reducing dimensionality through PCA.
-These measures and their corresponding thresholding rules are described in detail below.
+As described in detail below, we propose two PCA-based measures of outlyingness, \textit{PCA leverage} and \textit{PCA robust distance}, and develop thresholding rules to label outliers using either measure.
+For both measures, we begin with PCA dimension reduction.
 All computations are performed in the R statistical environment version 3.1.1 \citep{R2014}.